-Now that we’ve covered some of the features you need to know about, we’ll cover some of our favorites table tennis machines.
-As we mentioned earlier there is a huge range of prices and budgets so we’ve tried to include a range of prices.
+Now that we’ve covered some of the features you need to know about, we’ll cover some of our favorite table tennis machines.
+As we mentioned earlier there is a huge range of prices and budgets so we’ve tried to include a variety of prices.

-The iPong V300 is a simple, compact ping pong robot with good features and a small footprint.
+The iPONG Trainer Motion is the upgrade to the iPong V300 and is a simple, compact ping pong robot with good features and a small footprint.
 You can control ball frequency, side-to-side oscillation, topspin, and backspin.
 It can hold over 100 balls and shoot them at a rate of 12 to 70 balls per minute.
 It comes with a tilt stand to increase the variety of strokes, as well as a wireless remote control.

-The iPong V300 has a programmable memory to save your settings, and a digital display to make it easy to configure and control.
+The iPONG Trainer Motion has a programmable memory to save your settings, and a digital display to make it easy to configure and control.
 It sets up in just a few minutes, and uses regular AC power.

 - Easy to set up, easy to use, easy to move and store